Mical155/L2_2022_U13_Mitchell/Documentation/Design/Storyboards.md

 ## Sizes and measurements

-The width of the section of the container that the text is in will have the same width throughout all sections but the height will be different in the different topics becuase the height will be determined by how much text the container has inside.
-The sizes I have chosen I belive were a good choice because obviously they fit into the web page perfectly without having the text inside cramped up together and preventing the need to have a long scroll down.
+The width of the container that the text is in will have the same width throughout all the containers in the help web pages but the height will be different in the different pages becuase the height will be determined by how much text the container has inside.
+The sizes I have chosen I belive were a good choice because obviously they fit into the web page perfectly without having the text inside cramped up together and preventing the need to have a long scroll down which users will not want to read.

 # Alternate Help web page storyboard